 The second basic component of a freelance work agreement is compensation.
 Freelance attorneys and hiring attorneys can work out a variety of compensation structures, such as a straight hourly rate, an hourly rate with a cap, or a flat fee per project.
 Billing structure is usually driven by the type of project and how the hiring attorney is billing the direct client.

 In the freelance work agreement, the type of billing structure for the project should be fully outlined and detailed, including how the hiring attorney will be invoiced by the freelance attorney, the due date for payment, and how compensation will be handled in the event the work agreement is terminated prior to completion.
 In most cases, payment will not depend on the hiring attorney receiving funds from the direct client.
 The freelance attorney has no control over the direct client’s billing and payment, including no power to effectuate a collection if the direct client does not pay.
-Therefore, expectations regarding payment need to be clearly set forth in the freelance work agreement.
+Therefore, expectations regarding payment need to be clearly outlined in the freelance work agreement.

 3. Employment Relationship Status